Tallest Mountain in the World

-However, From the Tibet side, you can drive jeeps all the way to the basecamp but traverse several kilometers of terrain above 27,000 feet to reach the summit.
+However, From the Tibet side, you can drive jeeps to the basecamp but traverse several kilometers of terrain above 27,000 feet to reach the summit.

 Top of Mount Everest

 Everyone is familiar with the tallest peak in the world.
-Mount Everest being, only highest at an elevation of 8848.86m, there were around 4000 attempts to the summit out of which 660 has reached the top.
+Mount Everest being, the only highest at an elevation of 8848.86m, there were around 4000 attempts to the summit out of which 660 have reached the top.

-Many returned through halfway because of extreme climate, difficult routes whereas 142 even sacrificed themselves for this thrilling adventure.
+Many returned halfway because of extreme climate, and difficult routes whereas 142 even sacrificed themselves for this thrilling adventure.

-Just to get to the top of the peak, the Yearly number of mountaineers make their attempt to the summit.
+Just to get to the top of the peak, a Yearly number of mountaineers make their attempts to the summit.